 Land and Farm lists thousands of diverse commercial, residential, and land listings in each of the U.S states.
 Land and Farm listings amass to over $294 billion of rural real estate.

-The site currently boasts over 680,000 plots for sale.
 While the site is not tailored to foreclosures specifically, they do have a section for Auction land, which can bring the same benefits to a buyer that foreclosed land can.